robinhood/faust/docs/userguide/streams.rst

 .. seealso::

-    :ref:`guide-model` for more information about models and serialization.
+    :ref:`guide-models` for more information about models and serialization.

 Processors
 ----------